 These stories of him were spread across the land by his followers, these stories of people, places and things they knew, understood, and cherished too.

-I think underneath the christian and one true god part of St. Cuthberts popularity in the early centuries, the draw for those he converted, and the administrations and local leaders, was the way in which the message healed divisions inherent in times of change, a message that I guess you could say took the middle way, took a more “Buddhist” type path – not a compromise, but rather learning how to tell the stories a different way, a more familiar way.
+I think underneath the christian and one true god part of St. Cuthberts popularity in the early centuries, the draw for those he converted, for even the administrations and local leaders, was the way in which the message healed divisions inherent in times of change.
+A message that I guess you could say took the middle way – not a compromise, but rather learning how to tell the stories a different way, a more familiar way.

 Cuthberts style respected peoples own ideas, and offered a different point of view than the one the Papacy in Rome was preaching.